lainiwa/outlines/source/notes/alternatives.rst

 Zsh plugin manager
 ##################

-I've tried a buch of zsh plugin managers (something like `antigen → antibody → zinit → antibody → zinit → zpm`).
+I've tried a buch of zsh plugin managers
+(something like `antigen → antibody → zinit → antibody → zinit → zpm`).

 For most of the time I've used to stick with `zinit`, using it as a sort of ports manager.
-It can fetch binaries along with completions, man pages etc. It is very complex though, being something of a "systemd of the zsh plugins world".
+It can fetch binaries along with completions, man pages etc.
+It is very complex though, being something of a "systemd of the zsh plugins world".

-I've switched to `zmp` later, as it is extrimely simple, and you can make most of the `zinit`'s functionality (that I've used) with simple wget/curl requests.
+I've switched to `zmp` later, as it is extrimely simple, and you can make most of the `zinit`'s functionality (that I've used) with just wget/curl requests + jq for parsing.

 * :gh:`zinit <zdharma/zinit>` [44k loc C]
     - ✔ Versatile tool, has it's own ports system, thus letting you install non-plugins along with completions and keybindings.